josmar-crwdstffng/angular/aio/content/start/index.md

 ## What's next

-In this section, you've created an application that iterates through data and features components that communicate with each other.
+In this section, you have created an application that iterates through data and features components that communicate with each other.

 To continue exploring Angular and developing this application: